HN-MVTS: HyperNetwork-based Multivariate Time Series Forecasting: Acknowledgments

 \section{Acknowledgments}

-The work of A. Savchenko was supported by a grant, provided by the Ministry of Economic Development of the Russian Federation in accordance with the subsidy agreement (agreement identifier 000000C313925P4G0002) and the agreement with the Ivannikov Institute for System Programming of the Russian Academy of Sciences dated June 20, 2025 No. 139-15-2025-011.
+The work was supported by the grant for research centers in the field of AI provided by the Ministry of Economic Development of the Russian Federation in accordance with the agreement 000000C313925P4E0002 and the agreement with HSE University No. 139-15-2025-009.